FOR IMMEDIATE RELEASE

 Tarleton’s retention for first-generation students is 87.71 percent, the highest in 10 years.

 “At a time when other schools are scrambling to grow enrollment and retain students, particularly underrepresented students, we’re setting records on both fronts,” Dr. Hurley said.
-“From the moment they arrive, our students know they are part of the Tarleton family, with faculty and staff ready to help them succeed.”A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+“From the moment they arrive, our students know they are part of the Tarleton family, with faculty and staff ready to help them succeed.”A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 16,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.